au-research/your-first-step-to-fair/README.md

 This material describe each of the four foundational principles Findable, Accessible, Interoperable and Reusable and use a simple dataset for exemplifying the process of making it FAIR.
 Note that the FAIR Principles are aspirational and generic.

 ## Learning objectives

 By the end of this workshop, learners will be able to:

 * List the FAIR foundation principles
 * Upload a dataset to Zenodo
 * Write a metadata record
 * Use the ARDC FAIR data self-assessment tool to inform improvements to the FAIRness of their data

+## Audience

+This short course is designed for graduate students, researchers, librarians and anyone who is interested in learning the basics of applying the FAIR principles to their research or work practices.

 ## Episodes